Laboratory of Oncohematology

 MAIN LINES OF RESEARCH:

-The group coordinates the molecular sections of the main projects:
+The group coordinates the molecular tests in the following projects and clinical protocols:

 Emiliano Fabiani, PhD